 So even if some of the Twelve survived the Great Revolt (66-73 CE), would these individuals also have been able to read these complex Greek narratives and even more so challenge any inaccuracies in them?
 Due to how costly writing materials were, it is also improbable that they would have had access to them at any rate either.
 This gives a rather damning overall probability for this apologetic’s veracity.

 As is true of biblical inerrancy (see here), we are talking about a complex conjunctive (“AND”/”∧”) type argument, i.e. “P1 and P2 must both be true for the conclusion C to be true”.
 The probability that supposed eyewitnesses were readily available to correct any dubious legends which grew up around the historical Jesus is minimal once you start multiplying the component parts:

 Related: The Mad Maths of Inerrancy

 What of the apologetic that the authors were not themselves nor spoke to eyewitnesses, yet had heard their stories second-hand?
 This is far more reasonable.
-Nevertheless, second-hand testimony (“hearsay”) generally trusted in a law court setting for deciding contentious truth even in modern times?
+Nevertheless, is second-hand testimony (“hearsay”) generally trusted in a law court setting for deciding contentious truth even in modern times?
 Besides, what evidence did anyone ever have for this eyewitness sources assumption in the first place, other than Luke‘s introductory paragraphs and “being generous” to past “historians”?